-2.5.1.1.3 Facility privileges committees are responsible for determining that recommended candidates are filling a recognized service need through the exercise of their privileges and have the appropriate skills and personal qualities to practice effectively and safely in that facility or community cluster.
+- 2.5.1.
+Facility privilege process will be locally defined and approved by NH MAC or HSDA or local MACs and be consistent with the provisions of Article 4.3.2 of the Bylaws. - 2.5.1.1 The process utilized will ensure that the recommended candidates are filling a recognized service need through the exercise of their privileges and have the appropriate skills and personal qualities to practice effectively and safely in that facility or community cluster.
 In exercising this responsibility, it is acknowledged that not all members of the medical staff can exercise their clinical privileges in all NH facilities.

-2.6 Review of Appointment and Privileges
+2.6 Review of Appointment and Privileges (Re-appointment)